gitter-badger/luda/site/html/_general/browser-support.md

   </div>
 </div>

 Luda targets all recent versions of above modern browsers and doesn't include unnecessary polyfills nor prefixers.
-For old version browsers, Luda degradation script can be used for redirecting to a browser update page or some degradated url.
+For old version browsers, Luda degradation script can be used for redirecting to a browser update page or some degradation url.
 If old version browsers are still your main targets, you can add extra polyfills and prefixers by yourself with tools like [Babel]() and [Autoprefixer]().

 ## The Degeradation Script
 Luda degeradation script is a tiny javascript file detecting the key features Luda based on.
-If any feature not supported by running browser, the degeradation script will try to redirect to a fallback url defined by its `data-degeradation-url` attribute.
+If any feature not supported by running browser, the degeradation script will try to redirect to a degradation url defined through its `data-degeradation-url` attribute or `html` tag's `data-degradation-url` attribute.
 If this attribute is not defined, a simple browser update page will show to remind the user to get a modern browser.

 The degeradation script is simple to use, just include the script before other scripts in your template and set a degradation url as below.